Ayxux/Attention-Is-All-You-Need/README.md

 ## Future Plans
 - Read more papers and try to implement them from the ground up.
-- Learn more about RL/Deep-RL, Diffusion Models and implement them on real world assets for testing.
+- Learn more about RL/Deep-RL, Diffusion Models, Agentic AI and implement them on real world assets for testing.
 - Teach people about complex topics across domains like Computer Architecture, Networking, Deep Learning etc.